Providing support for schools and other organisations

 The course is particularly good for those who work with groups of children.
 It relates to all ages and will give you easy to follow techniques that will make handling these situations substantially easier for you whilst enhancing, not damaging, the relationship with your clients.

-Do you want to know more about Autistic Spectrum Disorder?
+Do you want to know more about Autism Spectrum Disorder?

-This course explores the main characteristics of an Autistic Spectrum Disorder, the challenges faced by someone with an ASD, and why they come about.
+This course explores the main characteristics of Autism Spectrum Disorder, the challenges faced by someone with ASD, and why they come about.
 It will teach you how to interact more successfully with a child or young person with ASD.
 With improved understanding, you will find that daily challenges become more manageable.

 This course is great for parents who want to learn what ASD is about, and particularly good for staff in residential services such as supported housing and care homes.

 Behaviour in the Classroom